alan-turing-institute/ARC-TIGERS/scripts/README.md

 python scripts/data_processing/dataset_generation.py data/reddit_dataset_12/10000000_rows/ football --mode one-vs-all
 ```

+**At this stage, the data has from the previous stage been filtered to remove empty rows and '[removed]' or '[deleted]' posts.
+We then partition the dataset according to a specified split strategy defined in `arc_tigers/data/reddit_data.py`.
+These splits are then saved to `train.csv` and `test.csv`**

-You should now specify data configs which are defined like so:
+To be used in the next step you should now specify data configs which are defined like so:

 ```yaml
 data_name: reddit_dataset_12